-Nytol product is a caramel flavoured oral solution containing diphenhydramine hydrochloride at a concentration of 10mg/5ml.
+Nytol product is a caramel-flavored oral solution containing diphenhydramine hydrochloride at a concentration of 10mg/5ml.
 Each 5ml of Nytol contains 10mg of diphenhydramine.
-Nytol liquid is licensed as medicines to help with sleeping problems on a temporary basis.
+Nytol liquid is licensed as medicine to help with sleeping problems on a temporary basis.

 Nytol solution is not recommended for children under the age of 16.

 When used as a sleep aid recommended dose for Nyol liquid is:

 - 10 to 25ml before going to bed for children and adults over 16 years of age.
 Product not recommended for children under 16 years of age.
-Dose should not be repeated during the same night.
+The dose should not be repeated during the same night.

 Nytol Liquid Vs Nytol Tablets: What Is The Difference?

 The main difference between Nytol tablets and solution is the type of formulation.
 Nytol solution offers easy to swallow formulation as an alternative to tablets.
 Other differences and similarities between both formulations: